-Stellar parallax is the apparent shift of the position of any nearby star against the background of distant stars.
-It is caused by Earth’s orbital motion around the Sun.
-It is so small and hard to observe.
-Successful measurement of stellar parallax was done only after 19th century.
+Stellar parallax is the apparent shift of the position of a nearby star against the background of distant stars.
+It is the result of Earth’s orbital motion around the Sun.
+It is tiny and difficult to observe.
+Successful measurement of stellar parallax was done only after the 19th century.

-Galileo was a proponent of the heliocentric system: the Sun is at the center of the solar system, and Earth orbits around the Sun.
-If the Earth is indeed in orbital motion around the Sun, then we should be able to observe stellar parallax.
-The problem is that Galileo and other astronomers at that time were unable to observe the hypothesized stellar parallax.
+In 1632, Galileo defended Copernicus’ heliocentric system that the Sun is at the center of the solar system and Earth is in motion around the Sun.
+But if the Earth is in motion around the Sun, then we should be able to observe stellar parallax.
+The problem is that Galileo and other astronomers at that time were not successful in finding the hypothesized stellar parallax.

-During Galileo’s time, they couldn’t observe stellar parallax, but only because the technology wasn’t there yet.
-Successful observation of stellar parallax could only be made in 1838, nearly 200 years after Galileo died.
+During Galileo’s time, they were not able to observe stellar parallax, but only because the technology was not there yet.
+Successful observation of stellar parallax was only achieved in 1838, nearly 200 years after Galileo died.

-Stellar parallax is very hard to observe because it is so small.
-To illustrate, the star with largest stellar parallax is Proxima Centauri.
+Stellar parallax is challenging to observe because it is so small.
+As an example, the star with the largest stellar parallax is Proxima Centauri.
 Its parallax is 0.7687 arcsec.
-The angle is comparable to a 2 cm wide object at the distance of 5.3 km.
+The angle is comparable to an object with a width of 2 cm at a distance of 5.3 km.